-Maya is a well known 3D animation, modeling, enhanced visualizations, and rendering program utilized by the 3D specialists and modelers.
+Maya is a well-known 3D animation, modeling, enhanced visualizations, and rendering program utilized by the 3D specialists and modelers.
 It is compatible by Mac, Windows, and Linux.
 Despite the fact that Maya is a piece of Autodesk and accompanies an expense.
-It is mainly used for 3D sculpting, keyframe animation and texturing, Maya is a software with tools and features and a little complex to use.
+It is mainly used for 3D sculpting, keyframe animation, and texturing, Maya is software with tools and features and a little complex to use.
 In any case, when learned it is the best option to Blender.

 3. Octane Render - Free

 As the name suggests, it is a power-packed rendering software with a powerful rendering engine and a large number of designing features.
 If you are a pro at basic landscape designing, then it is time to move on to Octane Render.
 The best feature of this rendering software is its rendering engine which is not only powerful but also is a lot faster than other free rendering software available on the internet.